My Recipe for Delicious Gluten-Free Scones

 - For cheese scones add 4 oz (1/2 cup) grated cheddar cheese to the dry ingredients, reserving a small amount to sprinkle on the top of the scones before they go into the oven.
+If you do not want your cheese scones to be sweet, omit the sugar altogether, or cut down on the amount used according to taste.
 (These are delicious instead of a bread roll with what we call here in the UK, a 'Ploughman’s lunch' which normally comprises, rolls, cheese, chutney, a side salad and an apple or pear).

 - Top Tip for adapting your scone recipe - why not roll out the cheese scone mixture to half thickness and use as a 'cobbler' topping for savory mince dishes (instead of mashed potato on cottage pie or instead of pastry on a meat pie) or o the same thing with sweet scones on a fruit mixture - It is really delicious, part cook your filling first and add the cobbler topping to the hot mixture.
 For the savory dishes, sprinkle a little more cheese and bake for a further 20 - 30 minutes.
 For sweet dishes, brush with a little egg and milk and sprinkle some cinnamon and caster sugar mixed together - delicious!

-I will be adding more gluten-free recipes of my own in future hubs
+I will be adding more gluten-free recipes of my own in future articles.

-Before I had to keep to a gluten free diet, I used to rely on wholemeal bread for my daily fiber intake and to keep me 'regular'.
-When I could no longer do this, the consequences were unpleasant and uncomfortable for a while - until I discovered a new way of eating and added delicious smoothies to my diet.
+Before I had to keep to a GF diet, I used to rely on wholemeal bread for my daily fiber intake and to keep me "regular."
+When I could no longer do this, the consequences were unpleasant and uncomfortable for a while—until I discovered a new way of eating and added delicious smoothies to my diet.

 Smoothies enable anyone to take in the whole fruit goodness including both soluble and insoluble fiber and you can add other supplements and probiotic yogurt to help keep everything inside working like clockwork!

-There is always a way to convert 'normal' recipes to Gluten Free ones but I love browsing Gluten-Free Cookbooks as they always give me inspiration for adapting them and adding that little something extra that makes the recipe 'mine'.
-The link will take you to Amazon's huge selection of Gluten Free recipe books, one of my favorite places to browse online!
+There is always a way to convert "normal" recipes to gluten-free ones but I love browsing GF cookbooks, as they always give me inspiration for adapting them and adding that little something extra that makes the recipe "mine."
+I love to browse Amazon's huge selection of such cookbooks!